Our Team Ocean Teen Leaders (TOTL) are building a movement for the sea: one person at a time, one action at a time.

 - Engage your family in reducing single-use plastics in your home—one change a time.
 Here are some tips for a process that is educational, as well as impactful, in enacting sustainable change.

 - Educate yourself and your friends about climate change!
 Project Drawdown is a great resource for thinking about how changes we can make now will pay off for a more livable future.
 Follow them on twitter or simply take a look at their website and the ranked solutions to climate change.
 We guarantee you’ll feel better after reading the list as many of the changes are not only doable, but also carry additional societal benefits.

 - Rethink transportation!
 We all are looking for healthier lifestyles.
 Consider how biking or walking might fit into your daily routines as an added exercise bonus or use public transportation.
 Small changes can add up.
 If you are in the market for a new car, consider leasing or owning an Electric Vehicle (EVs).
 Many states have programs with tax incentives and rebates, which when combined with the lower cost of maintenance and running of the vehicle equal both a savings for your pocketbook and the planet.
 Learn the latest about EVs here.

 - Go solar.
 Imagine how great it would be to rid yourself of your electric bill!
-Lease or own, because solar can be a no-brainer of an home improvement.
-And by home, we mean: ????
+Lease or own, because solar can be a no-brainer of a home improvement.

 - Schedule a beach or waterway cleanup or participate in one.
 Whether you live on the coast or not, chances are your waterways eventually lead to the ocean.
 Cleanups are a great way to meet new friends and engage people in your community in solutions.